On Air Now

-It's hard to believe it's been over a decade since Courteeners unleashed themselves onto the music scene, but it is indeed a whopping 14 years since their debut single was released.
+It's hard to believe it's now fifteen years since Courteeners unleashed themselves onto the music scene.

 Not Nineteen Forever might be the Manchester band's most famous track, but it was actually their no-nonsense Cavorting single which came first.

 Released on 6 August 2007, Cavorting featured as the lead track on their debut album St. Jude.

 Like much of Courteeners' early work, the song paints a picture of Manchester's indie nightlife and its colourful inhabitants.